zdu-strong/transparent-republic/republic-alliance.md

 For example, the Alliance Leader may announce the qualification requirements for the preliminary selection of a Minister of Finance, stating that anyone who has served at or above a junior financial official position may run.
 After eligible candidates upload their application materials, the system randomly assigns a group of candidates to each Alliance Popular Representative, with four candidates in each group.
 The four candidates with the highest weighted support advance to an in-person final selection before the Alliance Council.

+## Alliance Officials and Military Forces

+Alliance officials and the military are independent institutions.
+Alliance officials are recruited and appointed by the Alliance Council, while soldiers are recruited globally and trained on land leased within member states.

+## Alliance Finance

+The Alliance's finances are funded by membership fees and donations from member states.

+## Alliance companies

+The Alliance Council appoints a Minister of Commerce, who is responsible for establishing companies and appointing their managers.
+The Minister of Commerce oversees the appointment and removal of positions such as the CEO and Minister of Finance, but does not participate in the daily operations of the companies.

+The companies’ products are used by the Alliance, which also provides feedback on product quality.

+The Alliance provides the companies with a daily investment fund, and each company donates 3% of its development funds to the Alliance each day.